Find. Prove. Fix. Credential.

 QScout says:

 “TLS 1.2 with ECDHE.
 Quantum vulnerable.
-5-14% probability of exposure by 2029 (GRI expert consensus).
+2029 readiness/control date applies.
 Data with 15-year confidentiality window already inside the quantum harvest tail.
-Left-tail expected loss exceeds risk appetite.”
+Scenario loss exceeds risk appetite.”

 Try explaining Shor's algorithm to a board member.
 Watch their eyes glaze.

-Now try this: “We have a 5-14% probability of total cryptographic exposure by 2029.
+Now try this: “We have total cryptographic exposure inside the 2029readiness/control window.
 Our data sensitivity window is 15 years.
-The expected loss exceeds our risk appetite.”
+The scenario loss exceeds our risk appetite.”

 They understand probability.
 They understand expected loss.
 They understand tail risk.

 QScout gives them the number.
 Not a physics lecture.
-Not a prediction—a probability-weighted exposure model.
+Not a prediction-a scenario-weighted exposure model.

 | Classification | Meaning | Example Algorithms |